Superconductivity in doped triangular Mott insulators: the roles of parent spin backgrounds and charge kinetic energy

-Motivated by the above, we examine the roles of the parent spin backgrounds and the hopping signs in achieving triangular-lattice superconductivity.
-We consider three distinct Mott insulators realized in the $J_1$-$J_2$ Heisenberg model,
+Motivated by the above, we examine the roles of the parent spin backgrounds and the charge hopping signs in achieving triangular-lattice superconductivity.
+We consider three distinct spin backgrounds realized in the $J_1$-$J_2$ model,